hire-us/hire-us/README.md

 ## Our team details

-Office - is person ready to work from office.
+Office - if the person is ready to work from office.
 If no - remote only

-Relocate - is person ready to relocate.
+Relocate - if the person is ready to relocate.

 | Available | Name | Github | Possible Roles | English level | Office / Relocate | Home Location |